Young people and exploitation by criminals: how early intervention can help

 Action for Children's Criminal Exploitation Intervention Service is changing the lives of young people around the UK.

-The criminal exploitation of children is a form of child abuse in which a child is coerced, manipulated or deceived into committing criminal acts.
+The criminal exploitation of children is a form of child abuse in which a child is forced or manipulated into committing criminal acts.

-These crimes might includes selling and distributing drugs, cash or weapons (including County Lines), stealing to order, burglary, money laundering and violence.
+These crimes might includes selling and distributing drugs, cash or weapons (including County Lines), burglary, money laundering and violence.

 Our service takes an early intervention approach to address the vulnerabilities that increase the likelihood of children being exploited into criminality.